Query the database¶

 Note

-SQLair also provides the sqlair.MustPrepare
+SQLair also provides the sqlair.MustPrepare method which panics on error

 instead of returning.